chudkowsky/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 2. **Merkleized Abstract Syntax Trees (MAST)**: This allows complex spending conditions to be structured in a way that only the condition that is met needs to be revealed.

-Together, these features make complex transactions indistinguishable from simple payments, providing a major boost to privacy and scalability.
+Together, these features make complex transactions indistinguishable from simple payments for key-path spends, providing a major boost to privacy and scalability; when a script-path branch is used, only the revealed branch is disclosed.

-Taproot supports both simple single-signature payments and complex script-based conditions, making them indistinguishable on the blockchain for enhanced privacy.
+Taproot supports both simple single-signature payments and complex script-based conditions.
+Key-path spends are indistinguishable from simple payments; script-path spends reveal the used branch.

 ---